Processor affinity

-Processor affinity, or CPU pinning or "cache affinity", enables the binding and unbinding of a process or a thread to a central processing unit (CPU) or a range of CPUs, so that the process or thread will execute only on the designated CPU or CPUs rather than any CPU.
+In computer science, processor affinity, also called CPU pinning or cache affinity, enables the binding and unbinding of a process or a thread to a central processing unit (CPU) or a range of CPUs, so that the process or thread will execute only on the designated CPU or CPUs rather than any CPU.
 This can be viewed as a modification of the native central queue scheduling algorithm in a symmetric multiprocessing operating system.
 Each item in the queue has a tag indicating its kin processor.
 At the time of resource allocation, each task is allocated to its kin processor in preference to others.

-Processor affinity takes advantage of the fact that remnants of a process that was run on a given processor may remain in that processor's state (for example, data in the cache memory) after another process was run on that processor.
-Scheduling a CPU-intensive process that has few interrupts to execute on the same processor may improve its performance by reducing degrading events such as cache misses, but may slow down ordinary programs because they would need to wait for that CPU to become available again.
-A practical example of processor affinity is executing multiple instances of a non-threaded application, such as some graphics-rendering software.

 Scheduling-algorithm implementations vary in adherence to processor affinity.
 Under certain circumstances, some implementations will allow a task to change to another processor if it results in higher efficiency.
 For example, when two processor-intensive tasks (A and B) have affinity to one processor while another processor remains unused, many schedulers will shift task B to the second processor in order to maximize processor use.
 Task B will then acquire affinity with the second processor, while task A will continue to have affinity with the original processor.